jrosario0225/personal-website/README.md

 # Personal Website

 An interactive portfolio built around a 3D volleyball court.
-The whole page is a live Three.js scene — you can orbit the camera, and the ball on the floor is hittable: run your cursor into it and it pops up with spin and bounces until it settles.
+The whole page is a live Three.js scene — you can orbit the camera and the ball on the floor is hittable: run your cursor into it and it pops up with spin and bounces until it settles.

 **Live app:** [jacobrosario.com](https://jacobrosario.com/)